 As you will notice from the accompanying chart, there have been two occasions when the value of PIF's portfolio has become poor, 1999/2000 and 2006/7.
 This was when the portfolio was massively outperforming on account of the holdings being recognised for their qualities and rising faster than the market and faster than we were selling.
 Right now, it is possible that the exposure to Emerging Markets is partially responsible for such strong readings of superior growth, profitability and value.
-However, even when we strip out our exposure to China, representing some 20% of PIF's portfolio (and about 18% of the MLC-Platinum Global Fund's portfolio on a gross basis), it reduces the growth to average and profitability falls marginally, but the quality and value of the portfolio as a whole is still well above average.
+However, even when we strip out our exposure to China, representing some 20% of PIF's portfolio (and about 19% of PMC's portfolio), it reduces the growth to average and profitability falls marginally, but the quality and value of the portfolio as a whole is still well above average.